Send in-app messages

 [config setBlueshiftInAppNotificationTimeInterval:120];

-to 0 seconds.
-Setting it to 0 seconds will fail to initialize the in-app notification timer to recursively check and show the in-app notifications.
+Warning: Do not set blueshiftInAppNotificationTimeInterval to 0.
+Setting it to 0 will cause the in-app notification timer to fail to initialize, and in-app notifications will not be shown.

 Trigger in-app messages manually

-SDK fetches the in-app notifications automatically from the Blueshift server and displays them on the registered screens.
-If you want to disable the automatic display of the in-app notifications, enable the setInAppManualTriggerEnabled
+The SDK fetches in-app notifications from the Blueshift server and displays them on registered screens automatically.
+To disable automatic display and control it manually, enable the setInAppManualTriggerEnabled configuration during SDK initialization:

 config.inAppManualTriggerEnabled = true